varocketry/guitar-mastery-hub/public/lessons/lesson_016_understanding_fretboard.md

 **Today answers that question forever.**

-Want to play F5? â†’ Put the shape at the 1st fret, low E string root
+Want to play F5? → Put the shape at the 1st fret, low E string root
-Want to play G5? â†’ Put the shape at the 3rd fret, low E string root
+Want to play G5? → Put the shape at the 3rd fret, low E string root
-Want to play C5? â†’ Put the shape at the 3rd fret, A string root OR 8th fret, low E string root
+Want to play C5? → Put the shape at the 3rd fret, A string root OR 8th fret, low E string root

 **See?
 Once you know the PATTERN, you can find ANYTHING.**